 The Seneca Library Foundation has formed as a nonprofit 501 (c)(3), initially under the auspices of the Neosho Area Business and Industrial Foundation Inc.

-The foundation also will participate in the citywide garage sale during the first weekend of May, with sales proceeds going to the foundation.
+The foundation also will participate in a citywide garage sale during the first weekend of May, with sale proceeds going to the foundation.
 Dodson also said the foundation has begun soliciting donations from businesses and is researching grant opportunities.
 He said businesses have been waiting for the nonprofit status before they were willing to make donations.

 An immediate goal is $10,000 for the library’s summer reading program, computer upgrades and a dedicated early literacy computer.